 Yes, the awful winter that's been dragging on.
 Just as we thought it was finished, just as a few blossoms finally peeked through, it showed its teeth again to remind us it's not going anywhere.
 At least for a few more weeks.

-So grab that cauliflower, make a little soup, and let’s wish this winter away already!
+Instead, grab a cauliflower, make a little soup, and let's wish this winter away already!
 (And for extra credit, you can ferment some cabbage!)